xQT5-ui/ArchUpdateTimer/README.md

 # OVERWRITE

 This is a small project for automatization execute some shell command through a emulatior of terminal.
-I created it for auto-update system for *Arch Linux* with using `yay` and `kgx`.
+I created it for autoupdating system for *Arch Linux* with using `yay` and `kgx`.
 But I suggest that you can use it for other actions because of the programm is using config file for managing programm.

 ## SETTINGS AND INSTALLS